Private Pilot Glider, Oral Prep

 What conditions produce ridge lift?

-- Wind blowing perpendicular (within ~30°) to a long ridge
+- Wind of roughly 10 to 15 kt blowing within about 30 to 40° of perpendicular to a long ridge

 - Air forced up the windward face → continuous lift band